FIRST RESPONDERS FOUNDATION

 - Social media integration

 After we polished our upgraded online look, feel, and function, it was time to look into taking engagement to the next level as it relates to the foundation’s mission.
 Video is one of the best ways to express goals and emotionally connect people to the heart of a nonprofit’s mission.
 It’s a great way to show people what you do, versus telling them.

 We gathered the email addresses from the foundation, organized them into different groups and lists of people we would want to send messages to (e.g. the Board of Directors, Donors, Members), and created a MailChimp account that would serve as the database to house the emails.
-In addition, we designed a branded email template and got to work on creating messages.
+In addition, we designed an on-brand email template and got to work on creating messages.